 With the Rolleiflex SLX of the seventies the factory introduced electronics in medium format photography.
 From a commercial point of view the electronics were revolutionary.
-By present technical standards the electronics are quite primitive and even for the seventies measure they were not as good as they should have been.
+By present technical standards the (outsourced) electronics are quite primitive and even for the seventies measure they were not as good as they should have been.
 There were quality issues with the first series.
-The ones that still work today will be good ones.
+The cameras that still work today will be good ones.
 Never the less the electronics are quite old by now.

-This is not a complete listing of all SLX and System 6000 cameras.
+This is not a complete listing of all SLX and 6000 System cameras.
 The range began with the SLX.
 Then came the 6006, 6002 and the 6008 professional, 6008 professional SRC 1000 and the 6003 professional SRC 1000.
 The numbering is quite confusing.
-I have omited the SLX and 6002 from the list.
+I have omitted the SLX and 6002 from the list.
 I feel there is not enough room for another column.
 Another reason is that the features of these basic models are quite different from the listed models and having them in one list would be complicated and even more confusing.

-In a modular camera systen with backward compatibility exposure modes of a camera and lens combination depend on the supported modes of both camera and lens.
+In a modular camera system with backward compatibility exposure modes of a camera and lens combination depend on the supported modes of both camera and lens.
 The most limiting factors determine the capabilities of the set.
 The original lenses designed for the Rolleiflex SLX offer only shutter priority AE and manual metering.
-When mounted on a more sophisticated camera of the System 6000 that is no different.
+When mounted on a more sophisticated camera of the 6000 System that is no different.
 PQ lenses have an aperture simulator and offer not only shutter priority AE and manual but also aperture priority AE and program mode.
 All this only with cameras that support these modes.
 The studio camera Rolleiflex 6001 for instance only supports flash metering.
 PQS lenses offer all these modes with a higher top speed of 1/1000 sec.
 The higher top speed however can only be achieved with camera bodies that were designed to support PQS lenses: all 6008, both 6003 and 6001.